apognu/tuigreet/README.md

                         remember last selected session
         --remember-user-session
+                        remember last selected session for each user --user-menu     allow graphical selection of users from a menu --user-menu-min-uid UID
+                        minimum UID to display in the user selection menu --user-menu-max-uid UID
-                        remember last selected session for each user --asterisks     display asterisks when a secret is typed --asterisks-char CHAR
+                        maximum UID to display in the user selection menu --asterisks     display asterisks when a secret is typed --asterisks-char CHAR
                         character to be used to redact secrets (default: *)